by Sarah Grossbart | Wed., Jun. 6, 2018 3:00 AM

 When Carrie Underwood stumbled and fell on a single stone step outside her Nashville-area home last November, "I thought I just busted my lip," she recalled during an interview on SiriusXM's The Highway Apr.
 19. So she calmly walked pups Ace and Penny back inside, removed their leashes and her coat and then "went to go survey the damage."
 When she caught sight of her chipped tooth and the wounds around her mouth, she was horrified.
 As she explained on The Storme Warren Show, "It wasn't pretty."

-But as the seven-time Grammy winner re-embraces the spotlight—her performance of "Cry Pretty" at the Apr.
-15 ACM Awards was met with a standing ovation—it's clear her good looks, career and relationship are in tact.
+But as the seven-time Grammy winner re-embraces the spotlight—weeks after her performance of "Cry Pretty" at the Apr.
+15 ACM Awards was met with a standing ovation, she'll take the stage at tonight's CMT Awards, where she's up for four trophies—it's clear her good looks, career and relationship are in tact.
 Plus the mom of 3-year-old Isaiah has gained a healthy new perspective.
 In an.
 Apr.
 10 letter to fans, Underwood said that getting more time with Fisher, 37, and their son was "one of the silver linings in this healing process."
 Continued the star, "Sometimes I think things happen in order to make us slow down."

 In her case, it was a full stop.
 Just four days after she co-hosted the CMA Awards with Brad Paisley (for the tenth straight year), the singer took a tumble while taking her dogs out for a quick walk on their 400-acre property.
 "I was clumsy and I tripped," she told Warren.
 "I held onto the dog leashes in my left hand and went to catch myself with my right and just missed the step.
 There's one lone step.
 I said if I had fallen anywhere else, I would have been absolutely fine, but it's just because there was, I went to catch myself and I missed."